sparkflows/fire-tools/kubernetes/README.md

-# Sparkflows Installations on Kubernetes
+# Sparkflows Deployment on Kubernetes

-This document describes the details of Sparkflows image and other configuration for deploying Sparkflows pod on kubernetes Cluster.
+Below are the steps to deploy Sparkflows on Kubernetes.

 ## Docker image